Skip to main content

 In the business world, you usually want to sell a product for more than it costs to make.
 In early 2026, that math flipped for Bitcoin miners.

-The Production Cost: Because of the 2024 halving and rising global electricity prices, the industry-wide "cash cost" to mine one Bitcoin climbed to roughly $80,000 to $89,000.
+The Production Cost: Because of the 2024 halving and rising global electricity prices due to the Iran war, the industry-wide "cash cost" to mine one Bitcoin climbed to roughly $80,000 to $89,000.

 The Market Reality: Meanwhile, the price of Bitcoin on the open market sat much lower, often hovering around $67,000.